Niteshkumarvashisht/compiler/README.md

 # Features

 Monaco Editor Integration: A powerful code editor with syntax highlighting and customizable font size.
-JavaScript Execution: Runs JavaScript code directly in the browser.
-Python Execution: Uses an external API (Piston) to execute Python code.
+JavaScript Execution: Runs JavaScript code directly in the browser and you can access alert prompt browser features Python Execution: Uses an external API (Piston) to execute Python code.
 Download Feature: Allows users to save their code as .js or .py files.
 Theme & Layout: Dark-themed UI with a responsive design.